Diary Studies: UX Research Methods for Discovery

 Diary Entries Structure

-The structure of a diary during the user research study is critical as it affects the quantity and quality of the insights gathered.
+The structure of a diary entry during the user research study is critical as it affects the quantity and quality of the insights gathered.

 To achieve this, a well-delineated structure should assist users in documenting their experiences to ensure they do not get lost.
 The following are the significant elements to be included in the design of the diary structure: